February 7, 2013

 Drug companies have always defended DTC advertising – specifically television ads – by claiming they educate the consumer and prompt doctors to rethink treatment plans.
 And to some extent, this might be true.
 However, several negative effects have also arisen.

 An FDA survey of 500 physicians released in 2004 shed some light on the effects of DTC advertising on the patient-physician relationship.
-The survey found the positive effects were:

 - Patients were more likely to ask thoughtful questions during visits.

 - Patients were more involved in their health care.

 - 78 percent of patients understood the drug benefits but only 40 percent understood the risks.